 3) Preparing an Edition: A Master class for those who have completed the basic and advanced modules and want to try their hand at preparing an edition of a previously unedited text.

-The workload amounts to a total of 140 hours, equalling 5 ECTS.
-This includes preparatory reading before the beginning of the summer school according to the preparatory reading list that is available below.
+The workload of each module amounts to a total of 140 hours, equalling 5 ECTS.
+This includes preparatory reading before the beginning of the summer school according to the Preparatory reading lists that are available in the right hand menu.
 Students will be assessed throughout the courses, based on active participation consisting of:

 - 80% attendance of the total number of instruction classes